AliChoukatli/CyberShield-Enterprise/04_AzureAD_Sync_&_Endpoint_Security/Documentation/05_Microsoft_Defender_Firewall_Config.md

    - **Platform**: Windows 10 and later
    - **Profile**: Windows Firewall

-3. Recommanded Setting
+3. Give your policy a Name (e.g., Defender Firewall Baseline) and Description.
+4. Configure the settings based on the recommendations below.
+These settings will apply to all network profiles (Domain, Private, Public) on the target devices.

 ![Firewall_Setting](https://github.com/AliChoukatli/CyberShield-Enterprise/blob/main/04_AzureAD_Sync_%26_Endpoint_Security/Screenshots/Firewall_Setting.png)

-4. Do the same setting to Public and Private network
-5. Assign the policy to a target Azure AD group
+5. Assign the policy to a target Azure AD group (e.g., All Windows 10/11 Devices).

-6. Save and deploy
+6. Review and Create the policy to save and deploy.

 ---

 ## 🔚 Conclusion